seqan/seqan/manual/source/Tutorial/StringSets.rst

 Background
 ~~~~~~~~~~

-One advantage of using :dox:`StringSet` is that it supports the function :dox:`StringSet#concat concat` that returns a *concatenator* of all sequences in the string set.
+One advantage of using :dox:`StringSet` is that it supports the function :dox:`StringSet#concat` that returns a *concatenator* of all sequences in the string set.
 A *concatenator* is an object that represents the concatenation of a set of strings.
 This way, it is possible to build up index data structures for multiple sequences by using the same construction methods as for single sequences.